 My Availability

 Saturday Open after Sundown, by appointment (we observe the Sabbath) usually around 5 PM in winter and 8 PM in Summer.
+After sundown, I will be available virtually or at my home for notaries for 1.5 hours after sundown.

 We do not observe any traditional holidays so we're open on Thanksgiving, Christmas, New Years, Valentines Days, "Birthdays", Spring Break, Columbus Day, Martin Luther King Day, Labor Day, Memorial Day, Veteran's Day, Black Friday, New Years Eve, Christmas Eve, etc. and any other holidays that come standard as time off each year.
 So feel free to call me during any of those times and I'll be happy to help during those times.